Second-degree atrioventricular block: Types

 Both types are named after Woldemar Mobitz.
-Type I is also named for Karel Frederik Wenckebach, and type II is also named for John Hay.
+Type I is also named after Karel Frederik Wenckebach, and type II is also named after John Hay.

 Type 1 (Mobitz I/Wenckebach)

 Type 1 Second-degree AV block, also known as Mobitz I or Wenckebach periodicity, is almost always a disease of the AV node.
 Wenckebach published a paper in 1906 on progressively lengthening PR intervals that was later classified as Type I in Mobitz's 1924 paper.
 Thus, both "Mobitz type I" and "Wenckebach block" refer to the same pattern and pathophysiology.

-In Wenckebach's 1906 paper, his original observations were from increasing delay in contraction of the atria and ventricles that shortened after a brief pause and this was later observed on ECG after Einthoven's invention in 1901 that became the electrocardiogram (ECG).
+In Wenckebach's 1906 paper, his original observations were of increasing delay in contraction of the atria and ventricles that shortened after a brief pause.
+He later observed this in the electrocardiogram (ECG) after Einthoven's 1901 invention.
 In modern practice, Mobitz I heart block is characterized by progressive prolongation of the PR interval on consecutive beats followed by a blocked P wave (i.e., a dropped QRS complex).
 After the dropped QRS complex, the PR interval resets and the cycle repeats.
 This grouped beating was described as "Luciani periods" after Luigi Luciani's work in 1873.
 The result is a lengthening of the R-R intervals as each subsequent P-wave reaches an increasingly refractory AV node until the impulse fails to conduct, which ultimately results in a blocked QRS complex.
+A blocked P-wave may not be present under some circumstances, such as coexisting sinoatrial block.

 One of the baseline assumptions when determining if an individual has Mobitz I heart block is that the atrial rhythm has to be regular.
 If the atrial rhythm is not regular, there could be alternative explanations as to why certain P waves do not conduct to the ventricles.

-This is almost always a benign condition for which no specific treatment is needed for the rhythm itself.
+Mobitz I heart block is almost always a benign condition for which no specific treatment is needed for the rhythm itself.
 It can be seen in myocardial ischemia, propranolol use, digitalis use, rheumatic fever, and chronically in ischemic heart disease and other structural diseases (amyloidosis, mitral valve prolapse, aortic valve disease, and atrial septal defect).
 In symptomatic cases, intravenous atropine or isoproterenol may transiently improve conduction.